 The rise of PropTech can be credited to the dramatic technological trends circling the conservative sphere of the real estate industry.
-It seeped in when the need for tech-driven transparency and the power of data organization and management that tech innovation offers emerged.
+It seeped in when the need for tech-driven transparency and the power of data organization and management offers emerged.

 The Three Phases

-The growth of traditional real estate business was not centered upon technological advancements.
-But the emergence of tech trends and the gradual shift of the conservative model of real estate to a more dynamic one accelerated the growth of multiple verticals within the business.
+The growth of the traditional real estate business was not centered upon technological advancements.
+But the emergence of technology trends and the gradual shift of the conservative model of real estate to a more dynamic one accelerated the growth of multiple verticals within the business.